sarthak25/Iris_Classifiers/README.md

 **Features**

-Features: SepalLengthCm , SepalWidthCm, PetalLengthCm, PetalWidthCm
+'Features': SepalLengthCm , SepalWidthCm, PetalLengthCm, PetalWidthCm

 **Target** **Variable**

-Target: Species
+'Target': Species

-Outcome
+### Outcome

 We basically used 3 types of classifiers to predict the outcome of the IRIS types.